MichaelAlexanderBryant/vehicle-price-prediction/README.md

 ### modeling.py

-This file contains the modeling where I hyperparameter tune: LinearRegression, Lasso, Ridge, ElasticNet, RandomForestRegressor, GradientBoostingRegressor, SVR, StackingRegressor, VotingRegressor, BaggingRegressor, BaggingRegressor (with pasting), and AdaBoostRegressor.
-The models are hyperparameter tuned with GridSearchCV based on NMAE and the best models are judged based on MSE, RMSE, MAE, and R-squared metrics.
+This file contains the modeling where I hyperparameter tune: LinearRegression, Lasso, Ridge, ElasticNet, RandomForestRegressor, GradientBoostingRegressor, SVR (support vector regression), StackingRegressor, VotingRegressor, BaggingRegressor, BaggingRegressor (with pasting), and AdaBoostRegressor.
+The models are hyperparameter tuned with GridSearchCV based on negative mean absolute error (NMAE) and the best models are judged based on mean square error (MSE), root mean square error (RMSE), MAE, and R-squared metrics.
 This file also contains code to derive the feature importance from the best models using shap and eli5.
 The scaler is pickled for use with the application.

 ### final-model.py